 Tim Marshall is a leading authority on foreign affairs with more than 30 years of reporting experience.
 He was diplomatic editor at Sky News, and before that was working for the BBC and LBC/IRN radio.
 He has reported from 40 countries and covered conflicts in Croatia, Bosnia, Macedonia, Kosovo, Afghanistan, Iraq, Lebanon, Syria and Israel.
-He is the author of the New York Times bestseller Prisoners of Geography, The Age of Walls, and A Flag Worth Dying For.
-He is founder and editor of the current affairs site TheWhatandtheWhy.com.
+He is the author of the No. 1 Sunday Times bestsellers Prisoners of Geography and The Power of Geography; the illustrated edition of Prisoners of Geography, shortlisted for Waterstones Book of the Year; as well as Divided; Worth Dying For; and Shadowplay.

 "A wonderfully entertaining and lucid account, written with wit, pace and clarity.
 I can’t imagine reading a better book this year." —Mirror (UK)

 "An insightful and comprehensive (but digestible) overview of the key regions whose trajectory will shape global politics." —Globe and Mail